National Health Service Expenditure Bill

 - Mental health services

-- Healthcare for armed forces personnel
+- Healthcare for armed forces members

-- Healthcare for veterans
+- Healthcare for armed forces veterans

 Government Spending